January Term Study Abroad Program

 Housing and Meals

-Students will spend 10 nights at the Meininger Hostel in central London (multi-bed rooms with only UNH students), one block from the Museum of Natural History and two blocks from the Victoria and Albert Museum.
-Breakfast is provided daily by the hostel.
+Students will spend 10 nights at a central London hostel.
+Continental breakfast is normally provided daily by the hostel.
 Students must provide their own lunch and dinner.
+(The hostel may provide access to a kitchen and also laundry).

 - Airfare to and from London